-No. Indicators 1.
+No. Table (4/1) Indicators for Measuring Income Taxes Standard (24) 1.
 Recognition of deferred tax assets and liabilities resulting from depreciation or differences between accounting and tax bases, such as unrecognized fair value estimates for tax purposes, when recognition criteria are met - using the applicable tax rate.
-2. Recognition of tax assets (their utilization) resulting from the creation of provisions (their use or the absence of their purpose) when recognition criteria are met or disclosing reasons for non- recognition.
+2. Recognition of tax assets (their utilization) resulting from the creation of provisions (their use or the absence of their purpose) when recognition criteria are met or disclosing reasons for non-recognition.
 3. The correctness of using the tax rate to measure deferred tax assets and liabilities.
 4. Disclosure of the nature of deferred tax assets and the evidence relied upon for recognition.
 5. Offsetting deferred tax assets against deferred tax liabilities.
 6. Disclosure of the components of deferred tax assets and liabilities.

-7. Separate disclosure of the main components of the tax burden or income as per paragraph (80) of the standard.
+7. Separate disclosure of the main components of the tax burden or income as per paragraph (80) of the standard. paragraph (60) of the standard.
 8. Proper presentation of deferred tax assets and liabilities in the financial position statement as non-current items.
 9. Explaining the relationship between the tax burden (income) and accounting profit in a numerical reconciliation that links the tax burden (income) to the accounting profit multiplied by the applicable tax rate.
-10. Recognition of deferred tax within comprehensive income items (or directly within equity if related to items recognized within other comprehensive income or equity).
-11. Recognition of tax assets resulting from carried forward tax losses when recognition criteria are met or disclosing reasons for non- recognition - provided that there are tax losses.
+10. Recognition of deferred tax within comprehensive income items (or directly within equity if related to items recognized within other comprehensive income or equity) or equity).
+11. Recognition of tax assets resulting from carried forward tax losses when recognition criteria are met or disclosing reasons for non-recognition - provided that there are tax losses. that there are tax rosses.